frederik-jacques/TNImageSliderViewController/README.md

 | pageControlHidden | Hides the UIPageControl |
 | pageControlCurrentIndicatorTintColor | A UIColor object to set the indicator color |

+### Delegate
+If you want to be informed that the image slider has scrolled to a specific page, you can set the `delegate` property.
+The delegate has one method `imageSlider( imageSlider:TNImageSliderViewController, didScrollToPage pageNumber:Int )`

 ## Author